Feature Image

 Program Description

 JMU students from the College of Visual and Performing Arts will have the opportunity to visit the UK capital, London and gain valuable professional experience working with a London arts organization for 4 weeks.
-CVPA is partnering with Creative Futures (UK) Limited to offer international community music and arts practicum experiences in London for summer 2025.
+CVPA is partnering with Creative Futures (UK) Limited to offer international community music and arts practicum experiences in London for summer 2026.
 Each student will be placed with a host arts organization which reflects their interests.
-These will be drawn from Creative Futures’ network of partners including organizations such as the National Portrait Gallery, TriBorough Music Hub, Wigmore Hall, English National Opera, Young Vic theatre and The Place.
+These will be drawn from Creative Futures’ network of partners.
+Organizations from the 2025 program included Courtauld, Opera Holland Park, Rambert School of Ballet and Contemporary Dance, Music Masters, Ealing Music Service, and TriBorough Music Hub.

 Location Description

 London has a thriving and vibrant arts scene and is internationally recognized as one of the world’s leading cultural centers.
-Students will be placed with leading arts organizations in the city, and will experience a number of cultural events, excursions and trips, both in and outside the capital – all included in the program fee.
+Students will be placed with leading arts organisations in the city, and will have opportunities to also experience a number of cultural events, excursions and trips both in and outside the capital – all included in the Program Fee.

 Director